 Clear Stock (清湯)

-- 1 piece 2-inch length of ginger root sliced into thick pieces
+- 1 piece fresh ginger root about 2 inches long sliced into thick pieces

 - 4 scallions cut into 2-inch length pieces